prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 docker run -v \path\to\folder:/data gcr.io/prysmaticlabs/prysm/validator:stable db migrate down --datadir=/data
 ```

 Then change all your docker run commands to use that version tag.
-For example, instead of `docker run gcr.io/prysmaticlabs/prysm:stable`, do `docker run gcr.io/prysmaticlabs/prysm:v4.1.0` if you want to run version v4.1.0.
+For example, instead of <code>docker run gcr.io/prysmaticlabs/prysm:stable</code>, do <code>docker run gcr.io/prysmaticlabs/prysm:<PrysmVersion/></code> if you want to run version <PrysmVersion/>.

 </TabItem>
 <TabItem value="mac">